tidyverse/dplyr/revdep/problems.md

       Execution halted
     ```

-## In both

-*   checking for hidden files and directories ...
-NOTE
-    ```
-    Found the following hidden files and directories:
-      .github
-    These were most likely included in error.
-See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
-    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     gemini_boxplot : <anonymous>: no visible binding for global variable